Home / Blogs & Insights / MVP vs Full Product Development

 What Is an MVP?

-An MVP, or minimum viable product, is the simplest version of a product that helps you test a core business assumption with real users.
+An MVP, or minimum viable product, is the simplest version of a product that helps a business test a core assumption with real users.
+It is not built to include every feature from the start.
+Instead, it is built to answer an important product question as early as possible.

 What-Is-an-MVP

-A real MVP is not a half-finished product.
+A real MVP is not an unfinished product.
 It is a focused product with a clear purpose.
 It should solve one important problem well enough for users to experience the value and give meaningful feedback.
 A strong MVP usually includes:

 • one core use case